-As part of the recruitment process for roles which will work with under 18 year olds, or regularly with adults who may be vulnerable, the Trust will follow the Guideline for recruiting overseas workers or past residents.
+As part of the recruitment process for roles which will work with under 18 year olds, or regularly with adults who may be at risk, the Trust will follow the DBS Level Tool and Supervision Levels (HR only) and Guidelines for recruiting overseas workers or past residents.
 This Guideline also applies for volunteers working with these higher risk groups too.

-The Trust will ensure that all staff and those volunteers who engage with under 18 year olds or adults on behalf of the Trust (for example, Local Groups) annually read the Safeguarding and Child Protection Policy (or an agreed Summary) and all associated documents, and sign a declaration to state they have done so and agree to abide by the necessary requirements.
+The Trust will ensure that all staff and those volunteers who engage with under 18 year olds or adults on behalf of the Trust annually read the Safeguarding and Child Protection Policy (or an agreed Summary) and all associated documents, and sign a declaration to state they have done so and agree to abide by the necessary requirements.

-(a) Those working with under 18 year olds or vulnerable adults
+(a) Those working with under 18 year olds or adult at risks

-The Trust is committed to ensuring that safe recruitment processes are in place for all staff and volunteers whose work brings them into contact with under 18 year olds or vulnerable adults.
+The Trust is committed to ensuring that safe recruitment processes are in place for all staff and volunteers whose work brings them into contact with under 18 year olds or adult at risks.
 This process includes:

-- Taking up and checking two references; - Performing a DBS check at an appropriate level with such checks repeated on a 3year basis, these should be filed with the staff or volunteer's records and the relevant line manager notified (NB see Guidelines for recruiting overseas workers or past residents); - Only accepting an existing DBS certificate within strict criteria (refer to Criteria for accepting existing DBS certificates for staff and volunteers) - Where roles involve the sole care of under 18 year olds (ie we are in loco parentis) we use Job Application Form 2 to seek a response to the 'disqualification by association' question to ensure that we are aware of anyone in their household who may be barred from working with children; - Only permitting new volunteers to undertake a maximum of one or two trial sessions with under 18 year olds or vulnerable adults (refer to Annex G for further details); - Investigating and acting upon any safeguarding concerns during probationary periods; - Ensuring references are checked and a DBS check carried out if there is a change of role which would mean regularly working with children, or vulnerable adults.

-(b) Those engaged with our wider public engagement work
+- Ensuring applicants complete an application form, and only accepting curriculum vitae alongside a completed application form to ensure a full work history can be obtained and any gaps can be recognised. - Taking up and checking two references. - Performing a DBS check at an appropriate level with such checks repeated on a 3-year basis, these should be filed with the staff or volunteer's records and the relevant line manager notified (NB see Guidelines for recruiting overseas workers or past residents); DBS checks should be carried out in line with data protection regulations (see collection, storage and processing of volunteer DBS checks). - Only accepting an existing DBS certificate within strict criteria (refer to Criteria for accepting existing DBS certificates for staff and volunteers). - Where roles involve the sole care of under 18 year olds (i.e., we are in loco parentis) we use Job Application Form Part B to seek a response to the 'disqualification by association' question to ensure that we are aware of anyone in their household who may be barred from working with children. - Only permitting new volunteers to undertake a maximum of one or two trial sessions with under 18 year olds or adult at risk(refer to Annex G for further details). - o Investigating and acting upon any safeguarding concerns during probationary periods. - Ensuring references are checked and a DBS check carried out if there is a change of role which would mean regularly working with children, or adults at risk. - (b) Those engaged with our wider public engagement work

-Not all our staff and volunteers are involved in activities with under 18 year olds, however, they may encounter adults who could be considered as being vulnerable or under 18 year olds as part of events or other organized activities.
+Not all our staff and volunteers are involved in activities with under 18 year olds.
+However, they may encounter adults who could be considered adults at risk, or under 18 year olds as part of events or other organized activities.

-In some instances staff and volunteers may work closely with an organised group of vulnerable adults whereby the recruitment procedures detailed for working with under 18 year olds would equally apply.
-In addition reserve staff who lead regular conservation work parties could also be in regular and long-term contact with adults who may be considered vulnerable.
+In some instances, staff and volunteers may work closely with an organised group of adults at risk whereby the recruitment procedures detailed for working with under 18 year olds would equally apply.
+In addition, reserve staff who lead regular conservation work parties could also be in regular and long-term contact with adults who may be considered vulnerable.
 In both these circumstances HR, in consultation with the DSL, will advise on whether a DBS check is required and at what level.